How do you decorate a playroom on a budget?

 We have big storage bins for larger toys.
-These ones are inexpensive and have strong material – great for heavy toys!
+This inexpensive playroom idea has strong material – great for heavy toys!
 It’s collapsible for easier storage when we’re not using it.

 Having a storage ottoman is useful in the playroom as it provides comfortable seating for adults and has storage space.